gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 * An [IndexNameConflictException](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/query/IndexNameConflictException.html) is thrown when there exists another `Index` with the same name but possibly different definition when attempting to create an `Index`.

-[spring-data-gemfire-name]'s default behavior is fail-fast strategy.
+Spring Data for VMware GemFire's default behavior is fail-fast strategy.
 Neither of the above `Index` exceptions are handled by default.
-These `Index` exceptions are wrapped in a [spring-data-gemfire-name] `GemfireIndexException` and rethrown.
-If you want [spring-data-gemfire-name] to handle them for you, you can set either of these `Index` bean definition options to `true`.
+These `Index` exceptions are wrapped in a Spring Data for VMware GemFire `GemfireIndexException` and rethrown.
+If you want Spring Data for VMware GemFire to handle them for you, you can set either of these `Index` bean definition options to `true`.

 `IgnoreIfExists` always takes precedence over `Override` because it uses fewer resources.
 It returns the "existing" `Index` in both exception cases.